dana-khaing/KUMA_SocialMedia/diary.md

+#### 12 March

+- finished seach engine and user can search by name or username(userid)
+- search feature is dynamic since the search listener will keep track of word by word which user type and display the ever changing result

 #### 11 March

 - used cloudinary to upload photo and photo has large size and we can store in the cloudinary and got the url to display ( need to explain more in term of UX)